smirnov-o/Mapper/README_EN.md

 ![Packagist Version (custom server)](https://img.shields.io/packagist/v/smirnov-o/Mapper)
 ![Packagist License (custom server)](https://img.shields.io/packagist/l/smirnov-o/Mapper)

-#### RU

-Маппинг массива любой вложенности в новый массив или свойства класса.
-В процессе обработки массива можно изменять данные своими методами.

-#### EN

-Mapping an array of any nesting into a new array or class properties.
-In the process of processing the array, you can change the data with your own methods.

-#### Methods

-RU: Если необходимо, чтобы конструктор класс был пустой, то нужно использовать этот метод.<br>
+### Mapper methods
-EN: If it is necessary for the class constructor to be empty, then you need to use this method.
+If it is necessary for the class constructor to be empty, then you need to use this method.
 ```php
 public function init(array $data): static
 ```

-RU: Возвращает маппинг полей. Обязательно.<br>
-RN: Returns mapping of fields.
+Returns mapping of fields.
 Necessarily.
 ```php
 public function getMap(): array;
 ```

-RU: Возвращает массив готовых данных. В случае со свойствами класса, будет пустой.<br>
-EN: Returns an array of ready data.
+Returns an array of ready data.
 In the case of class properties, it will be empty.
 ```php
 public function getData(): array;
 ```

-RU: Возвращает список методов применяемых для изменения поля.<br>
-EN: Returns a list of methods used to change the field.
+Returns a list of methods used to change the field.
 ```php
 public function getCast(): array;
 ```

-RU: В процессе маппинга не было совпадений не найдено.<br>
-EN: No matches were found during the mapping process.
+No matches were found during the mapping process.
 ```php
 public function isNotEmpty(): bool;
 ```
 #### Install
 ```
 composer require smirnov-o/mapper
 ```
 #### Base mapping
 ```php
 class Map extends Mapper
 {